 Want to see new homes for sale in Nashville, Tennessee?
 Fill out the form below and I will set you up to receive email alerts via RealTracs, our local multiple listing service (MLS).
 What does that mean?
 You will receive regular updates for new homes to hit the market that fit your individual needs.
 You will only receive an email when a home that meets your criteria is new to the market or decreases in $1000 or more.
 You can be vague, "I want to buy a home in Nashville under $300,000; or you can be as specific as you like, "I want to buy a home in Inglewood with 1,500 square feet, 3 bedrooms, a 2-car garage and a swimming pool"

 Trulia and Zillow can be great resources to find general market information as well as home buyer tips and home seller tips but I find the listed homes are often under contract or have already closed.
 This can be very annoying for serious home buyers conducting a property search.
 Whether you are actively looking to buy a home in Nashville or simply tired of inaccurate listing information, I am happy to set you up to receive regular updates via email.
 Click the button below to tell me about the home you want to purchase.

 Buying a Home

 Buying a home can be fun and exciting but it can also be a daunting task.
 Home buying is more than swiping right on your phone and attending to open houses.
 Even if you found your dream home at an open house you still have to line up the funding, navigate the contracts, write a competitive offer, meet with inspectors and appraisers, negotiate repairs and get to the closing table.
 Whether you are a first time home buyer or just want to know how to buy a home the slides below will give you a taste of what to expect.

-For more information on how to buy a home, scroll down and download the Ultimate Home Buyers Guide or contact me today.
+For more information on how to buy a home - contact me today.